pillarjs/send/Readme.md

 ##### lastModified

-Enable or disable `Last-Modified` header, defaults to true.
+Enable or disable `Last-Modified` header, defaults to `true`.
 Uses the file system's last modified value.

+If the `transform` option is set then the default is `false`.

 ##### maxAge